For purposes of this chapter, the terms in this part have the meanings given them.

 "Stray radiation" means the sum of leakage radiation and scattered radiation.

-"Supervising physician" means a Minnesota licensed physician who accepts full medical responsibility for the performance, practice, and activities of a physician assistant according to Minnesota Statutes, section 147A.20, a registered radiologist assistant, or a radiology practitioner assistant.
+"Supervising physician" means a Minnesota licensed physician who accepts full medical responsibility for the performance, practice, and activities of a registered radiologist assistant or a radiology practitioner assistant.

 "Survey" or "radiation survey" means an evaluation of the radiological conditions and potential hazards incident to the use of radiation-producing equipment.
 When appropriate, such evaluation includes, but is not limited to, tests, physical examinations, and measurements of levels of radiation.